Virginia gets creative on offense in its rout of Illinois

 For all of their gadgets, the Cavaliers’ season rests on Armstrong’s arm, and no trick play was as effective as his surgical downfield passing game.
 He threw for 405 yards, the fourth-most in program history, and five touchdowns.
 His only blemish was a deep pass that looked like a 30-yard catch for Keytaon Thompson until Illinois’ Kerby Joseph wrested it from his grasp.

-The mood in the stadium depended on Armstrong: The crowd roared when his offense began the day with two touchdown drives piling up 155 yards in just eight plays, gasped when the quarterback stayed down after a hit in the third quarter and exhaled when he threw his fourth touchdown four plays later.
+The mood in the stadium depended on Armstrong: The crowd roared when his offense began the day with two touchdown drives piling up 155 yards in just eight plays, gasped when the quarterback stayed down after a hit in the third quarter and exhaled when he threw his fourth touchdown pass four plays later.

 Virginia’s 5-5 record in 2020 was obscured by the fact that the Cavaliers went 5-3 when Armstrong started and finished the game and 0-2 in the games he missed with a concussion.
 Because progress is rarely linear, that meant Virginia regressed from its consistent ascent in the first four years of Mendenhall’s tenure.

-But with a strong quarterback and aggressive defense, the Cavaliers are in year 6 of a project Illinois is just beginning.
-Virginia went 27-46 in the six seasons before Mendenhall’s arrival; Illinois was 22-47 in the six years before hiring Coach Bret Bielema last December.
+But with a strong quarterback and aggressive defense, the Cavaliers are in Year 6 of a project Illinois is just beginning.
+Virginia went 27-46 in the six seasons before Mendenhall’s arrival; Illinois was 22-47 in the six years before hiring Coach Bret Bielema in December.

 From the outset, the Cavaliers looked like the more polished team.
-On the first play from scrimmage, Jelani Woods was wide-open for 31 yards over the middle, and on the fourth, Woods carried his defender into the end zone for a 32-yard touchdown.
+On the first play from scrimmage, Jelani Woods was wide open for 31 yards over the middle, and on the fourth, Woods carried his defender into the end zone for a 32-yard touchdown.
 Virginia then sent Illinois’ offense back to the sideline after three plays and scored in four snaps again.

 Woods caught five passes for 122 yards and a touchdown.
 Dontayvion Wicks caught two touchdowns and threw an 18-yard pass to Armstrong, while Thompson totaled 92 yards and a touchdown on nine touches.

-“That’s just the way (offensive coordinator Robert) Anae is,” Woods said of Virginia’s offensive creativity.
+“That’s just the way [offensive coordinator Robert] Anae is,” Woods said of Virginia’s offensive creativity.
 “When I first came, he showed me the offense, and I knew the diversity of how it is.
 It really doesn’t surprise me.
 I’m happy it’s that way.”

 Virginia’s defense completed the team’s performance, led by Noah Taylor’s two sacks.
-Just before halftime, Illinois’ offense took the field, looking to make a dent in the Cavaliers’ 21-7 lead.
+Just before halftime, Illinois’ offense took the field looking to make a dent in the Cavaliers’ 21-7 lead.
 The Illini gained 18 yards on three plays and called timeout.
-Hunter Stewart delivered a sack on the next play, and Taylor drilled quarterback Artur Sitkowski on the next snap.
+Hunter Stewart delivered a sack on the next play, and Taylor drilled quarterback Artur Sitkowski on the subsequent snap.
 After thinking for a moment, Illinois let the clock run out and sent a confident Virginia team on a march to the locker room.